 Yellow-brown tartar around the gumline

 Change in eating or chewing habits (especially in cats)

 Pain or bleeding when you touch the gums or mouth

 If your pet is showing any of these signs of dental disease please book an appointment to see one of our veterinarians.
 Early assessment and action can save your pet’s teeth!
 Phone 3802 1155.

 Long-term control and prevention of dental disease requires regular home care.
 The best way to begin this is to accustom your pet from an early age.
 Dental home care may include:

 Brushing teeth daily – just like us!
 This is the best form of dental hygiene.
 Pet toothbrushes and toothpaste are now available.
+Middle Road Vet has flavoured toothpaste and finger tooth brushes available for your pet.
 Please do not use human toothpaste formulas on your pet as they are not designed to be swallowed and may be toxic.